MakerGram/workshops/docs/tiny-ml-workshop/magicWand.md

 ## Step 2: Fetch Accelerometer data from XIAO 🧺

-Next, we need to read the Accelerometer data from the XIAO inbuilt Accelerometer senseor.
+Next, we need to read the Accelerometer data from the XIAO inbuilt Accelerometer sensor.
 For that please follow the below guide.

 ### Step 2.1: Connect the Seeed Studio XIAO nRF52840 Sense to your computer via a USB Type-C cable.
 ![](https://files.seeedstudio.com/wiki/XIAO-BLE/bletpyecconnect.png)